junxit/us-congress-bills-110/metadata.md

 - 2008-01-29 — Introduced in House
 - 2008-01-29 — Introduced in House
 - 2008-01-29 — Referred to the House Committee on House Administration.
+- 2008-02-12 — Committee Consideration and Mark-up Session Held.
+- 2008-02-12 — Ordered to be Reported (Amended) by Unanimous Consent.
+- 2008-03-03 — Placed on the Union Calendar, Calendar No. 326.
+- 2008-03-03 — Reported (Amended) by the Committee on House Administration.
+H. Rept.
+110-535.
+- 2008-03-03 — Reported (Amended) by the Committee on House Administration.
+H. Rept.
+110-535.